How to upload a podcast to Apple Podcasts in 2023

 To validate your podcast feed, you use the Podbase feed validator.

-If everything looks correct, click "Submit."
+If everything looks correct, click "Submit for Review."

 If you want more information about promoting your show, I've written a guide here.

 Why should I submit my podcast to Apple?